5 Tips For Starting A Full Time RV Adventure

 Perhaps your exit strategy will be to trade your RV in for a boat big enough to live in, and you will trade the open road for the wide-open seas.
 Maybe when you stop being an RVer, you’d like to settle down in an apartment or house close to your kids, or maybe you want to become an expat living in another country.
 Everyone is different, but having a few ideas about your future, after your RV life, will help you prepare for that future while you’re still enjoying all the excitement of your full time RV adventure.

-One final piece of advice that will make your full time adventure less stressful and a lot more fun: Subscribe to all the tools offered by RV LIFE, from Campground Reviews to RV Trip Wizard and their RV Safe GPS.
+One final piece of advice that will make your full time adventure less stressful and a lot more fun: Subscribe to all the tools offered by RV LIFE, from RV LIFE Campgrounds to RV LIFE Trip Wizard and their RV Safe GPS.
 These tools have been created specifically for the RV community and as full-timers you’ll quickly discover just how vital they are for helping you plan and navigate through your adventure.